RossCampbellDev/wild-plants-site/README.md

 ✅ fix grid so it's more evenly distributed

+⭕ the note body text is no longer hidden?

 ### view note overlay
 ✅ click on an existing note and see the full description and details?